 In today’s post, I’m going to introduce you to Acumatica’s Cloud ERP APIs which allow for integration with external systems and applications.
 Through web services, external applications can get data records from Acumatica, process these records, save, create new or updated records.
 Today, we make available to the developer and system integrator access to both screen-based and contract-based APIs which are based on SOAP interfaces.
 In the near future, we will be rolling out our REST-enabled contract-based APIs – where developers will be able to use REST interfaces.
 I’ll be going into some depth in a future blog post, providing more detail of our implementation of REST.
-Figure 1 below graphically represents these API interfaces between our core ERP product base and third party applications.
+Figure 1 below graphically represents these API interfaces between our core Enterprise Resource Planning (ERP) product base and third party applications.

 Screen-based Web Services API